entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 multipass launch --name quickstart --cpus 4 --mem 8G --disk 20G
 ```

-3. Open a VM shell
+3. Open a VM shell.
+(Note: on Windows, you may need to use `winpty multipass`)

 ``` bash
 multipass shell quickstart